All you need to know about in-home childcare in Missouri

-In most states, providers are limited to 6 children or fewer with 3 being the maximum number for children under 2 years old.
+In most states, providers are limited to 6 children or fewer. with no more than three of those children being under two years old.
 This also would include any children who reside in the home.
-Any residential daycare that serves more than 6 would be required to retain a daycare license from the State and would need to meet age, health, and safety requirements as directed by the Social Services Department to operate within the authority of the state Day Care laws (dss.mo.gov).
+Any residential daycare that serves more than 6 would be required to retain a daycare license from the state and would need to meet age, health, and safety requirements as directed by the Social Services Department to operate within the authority of that state day care laws.
+For Missouri, you can see those rules here: dss.mo.gov.

 In the State of Missouri, day care providers must meet the criteria set forth on the Health and Safety Checklist, which includes but is not limited to the following stipulations: